 Our volunteering projects only take place during the university academic term-time.
 The timeline for students typically volunteering is as follows:

 This amounts to 12-13 weeks across the academic year of volunteering from our students, with students typically dedicating 1-2 hours a week including travel.
+You may not get the same student each term, as we expect them to commit for a minimum of 6 weeks.
 The exception to this is our activity day projects, Branch Up, which take place between 10am-4pm on Saturdays over the university term-time.